Exceptionally Large Fluctuations in Orientational Order: The Lessons of Large-Deviation Theory for Liquid Crystalline Systems: Abstract

 \section{Abstract}

-The fact that simulations of condensed matter problems are invariably limited to sizes far smaller than the macroscopic systems being emulated does have one redeeming feature: The specific dependence on $N$, the number of molecules being simulated, is sometimes itself a valuable piece of information.
-The isotropic phase of liquid crystals provides a case in point.
-Light scattering and 2$d$-IR experiments on isotropic-phase samples display increasingly large orientational fluctuations ("pseudo-nematic domains") as the samples approach their nematic phase.
-The growing length scale of those locally ordered domains is readily seen in simulation as an ever slower convergence of the distribution of orientational order parameters with $N$.
-But accurately simulating distributions of these fluctuations can be problematic.
-The rare-event character and exceptionally slow time scales of the largest fluctuations make them difficult to sample accurately.
-We show in this paper how taking a \textit{large-deviation-theory} perspective enables us to leverage simulation-derived information more effectively.
-A key insight of large deviation theory is that extracting the desired measurable, in our case, the extent of orientational order (an extensive variable), is completely equivalent to finding the size of the conjugate (intensive) thermodynamic field required to equilibrate that amount of order – and that knowing the relationship between the two (the "equation of state") can easily be turned into knowing the relative free energy of that degree of order.
-Indeed, a variety of well-known thermodynamic integration strategies used to evaluate free energy differences in simulation are essentially founded on this idea.
-However, rather than implementing this approach as is usually done, by explicitly applying an artificially imposed external field, we use \textit{a priori} statistical mechanical insights into the small and large-field limits of the equation of state to construct a simulation-guided, interpolated, equation of state.
-The free energies that result turn out to need simulation information derived mostly from the most probable configurations, rather than from the infrequent events, and therefore use simulation information far more efficiently than do direct attempts to wait for (or artificially generate) large fluctuations.
+How condensed-matter simulations depend on the number of molecules being simulated ($N$) is sometimes itself a valuable piece of information.
+Liquid crystals provide a case in point.
+Light scattering and $2d$-IR experiments on isotropic-phase samples display increasingly large orientational fluctuations (“pseudo-nematic domains”) as the samples approach their nematic phase.
+The growing length scale of those locally ordered domains is readily seen in simulation as an ever-slower convergence of the distribution of orientational order parameters with $N$.
+But the rare-event character and exceptionally slow time scales of the largest fluctuations make them difficult to sample accurately.
+We show in this paper how taking a large-deviation-theory perspective enables us to leverage simulation-derived information more effectively.
+A key insight of the theory is that finding quantities such as orientational order parameters (extensive variables), is completely equivalent to deducing the conjugate (intensive) thermodynamic field required to equilibrate that amount of order - and that knowing the relationship between the two (the “equation of state”) can easily be turned into knowing the relative free energy of that degree of order.
+A variety of well-known thermodynamic integration strategies are already founded on this idea, but instead of applying an artificially imposed external field, we use a priori statistical mechanical insights into the small and large-field limits to construct a simulation-guided, interpolated, equation of state.
+The free energies that result mostly need information from the most probable configurations, making the simulation process far more efficient than waiting for (or artificially generating) large fluctuations.